Mahad410/taotnpwaft/NEWRULES.md

 Specifically Prohibited Content:

 1. Begging/asking for financial support, items or jobs.

-2.
+2. Excessive Trolling

-3. Excessive Trolling.
+3. Racially driven statements or 'slurs'.

-4. Racially driven statements or 'slurs'.
+4. Personal Attacks

-5. Personal Attacks
+[everyone], If you agree with ALL the information in this channel, please react with a :thumbsup: